THautamaki/GHSCM_results/Readme.md

 # Results of the article: Gene co-expression network estimation using GEM with GHS prior

-This repository contains all codes used to produce the results for the article *Gene co-expression network estimation using generalized expectation-maximization algorithm with graphical horseshoe prior*.
+This repository contains all codes and results files used to produce the results for the article *Gene co-expression network estimation using generalized expectation-maximization algorithm with graphical horseshoe prior*.

 ## Original MATLAB codes